AntoineHeu/data-science-for-mini-datasets/README.md

 This repository aims to share with you some ML application I have been using as part of my job in the environmental industry.
 The code is oriented toward realy small datasets: from 15 to 50 observations.

 # Code
-edited on spyder via Anaconda.
+Edited on spyder via Anaconda.
 Mostly based on the importation of csv files -> as DataFrame objects.
 Because datasets are small a few check steps consist on having a direct observation of the data throughout the process.